madewithkoji/koji-core/README.md

 - If you run the declarations watcher, you should also get real-time updates in your IDE for types and documentation.
 In some instances, you may need to refresh or reload your IDE's view to clear any cached values.

 - Because the `dist` folder is not bundled into the repo, you may need to run a build or include it in a commit if you are testing an installation via Github.
+Another approach is to install the sources with `npm install https://github.com/madewithkoji/koji-core/tarball/{your-branch-name}` and add required build steps to `koji.json`

 ### Roadmap